cbrown5/cbrown5.github.io/_posts/2018-03-23-should-I-learn-sp-or-sf.md

 Creating interactive maps is a lot of fun and potentially very useful.
 For instance see Ross Dwyer's maps that let you explore the [distributions of sharks and rays around the world](https://rossdwyer.shinyapps.io/sharkray_mpa/) (this one may take a moment to load, as the data-sets are large).

+So in the future GIS and spatial analysis in R should become more straightfoward and you should be able to smoothly integrate R's outputs with many other programs.